cognitect-labs/transducers-python/README.md

 For more information about Clojure transducers and transducer semantics see the introductory [blog post](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) and this [video](https://www.youtube.com/watch?v=6mTbuzafcII).

+transducers-python is brought to you by [Cognitect Labs](http://cognitect-labs.github.io/).

 ## Installation

     pip install --use-wheel --pre transducers